TingChiehLin/ai-mood-music-recommender/README.md

 This is COMP9001 final course.
-I am on web-based application.
+I developed an app for people who want to alleviate their stress using ai mood music recommender.

 ## Intro